 A12.
 What is Plug and Play?

 Plug and play (PnP) refers to the ability to use a new peripheral without going through an elaborate configuration process.
-Plug and play depends on the operating system used on your computer, Windows 98, WindowsXP, and MacOS have a set of basic USB drivers built in that gives them true plug and play for a wide class of USB peripherals.

 Even so, newer types of USB devices may need additional drivers installed.
 Bugblat instruments are definitely not standard peripherals, so they needs special drivers.
 However, driver installation should be relatively painless.
 When a Bugblat module is plugged in, the computer reads the vendor ID (VID) and product ID (PID) from the module, then searches in the computer's database for a matching driver.
 First time round, there will be no matching driver and the user is prompted for the driver disk.
 Next time the device is plugged in, the driver will be loaded automatically in seconds. (top)